pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 The first step is represented by a :ref:`call_report`.
 Upon completion of step 1 the spawned_tasks field will be populated with links to any tasks required complete step 2.
-The total number of spawned :ref:`call_report` depends on how many consumers are bound to the repository.
+The total number of spawned tasks depends on how many consumers are bound to the repository.

 | :method:`delete`
 | :path:`/v2/repositories/<repo_id>/distributors/<distributor_id>/`